KK

 Doxycycline

-Covers major pathogens and atypical organisms S. pneumoniae resistance is common
+Covers major pathogens and atypical organisms: Mycoplasma; S. pneumoniae resistance is common

 Maybe an alternative to quinolones and macrolides when atypical coverage is needed.
 See PMID: 21977068